latchjack/sei-project-1/README.md

 ![GA Logo](https://cloud.githubusercontent.com/assets/40461/8183776/469f976e-1432-11e5-8199-6ac91363302b.png)
-# Software Engineneering Immersive: Project 1
+# Software Engineering Immersive: Project 1
 This was my first project built whilst studying the Software Engineering Immersive course at General Assembly.

 This game was built in one week during Week 4 of the course.